 Eclipses are very important astrological (as well as astronomical) events.
-And, we have a total lunar eclipse headed toward us and due to arrive on August 7.
+And, we have a total lunar eclipse headed toward us and due to arrive on July 27.
 Lunar eclipses occur at the time of a full Moon, and this one will occur in the sign of Aquarius.
 Some astrologers believe that the effects and influence of an eclipse only lasts a few weeks (at the most).
 Others believe that the effects can last and influence what might happen for up to two or three years.
 The eclipse point is activated a few days before the eclipse, and as other planets pass over the eclipse point in the future, the energy of the eclipse is again activated.
+Eclipses operate a bit differently for individuals versus the collective.
 I’ll give you a couple of quotes from different prominent astrologers to give you an idea of what I mean.

 From Debbi Kempton-Smith: